-We may also collect any additional information that you provide to us directly through our websites or indirectly through use of our websites or online presence, that you provide to our representatives or otherwise.
+We may also collect any additional information that you provide to us directly through our websites or indirectly through use of our websites, digital or online presence, that you provide to our representatives or otherwise.

 In some cases we collect information you provide to us regarding dietary requirements, medical conditions, disabilities and your emergency contacts.

 To facilitate international events we also collect information you provide us for international travel arrangements such as your passport number, date of birth, travel insurance details, citizenship and your place of birth.

 We may collect information about you from biographies you provide us for events or publications, including photographs.
 We also photograph, audio and video record many of our events, and we also store that information.